-Biology, among other phenomena, makes use of the emergent property principle wherein simple structures, processes, and order form a foundation upon which more complex structures, processes, and order can emerge.
-This property shares similarity to the root Greek words of archetype: archein = original or old, typos = pattern, model, or type.
+Biology utilizes the emergent property principle.
+This is where simple structures, processes, and order, form a foundation upon which more complex structures, processes, and order can emerge.
 Frankly, I notice this principle behind everything.
 I see each layer of existence as an emergent property modeled on something more primal.
-This reminds me of chapter 56’s, This is known as mysterious sameness.
+This principle shares similarity to the Greek roots for the word archetype: archein = original or old, typos = pattern, model, or type.
+Such deep linkage reminds me of chapter 56’s, This is known as mysterious sameness. (photo: emergent termite cathedral)

-It can be helpful to consider ideas and ideals as emergent properties, not only of biology (i.e., the brain, instinct) but also of deeper phenomena as you search downward layer by primordial layer.
+It can be helpful to consider ideas and ideals as emergent properties, not only of biology, but also of deeper phenomena as you search downward layer by primordial layer.
 The idea (and ideal) of balance is especially interesting.
-Balance is a virtuous ideal, not only in human affairs, but in nature as a whole.
+Balance is a virtuous ideal, not only in human affairs, but in Nature as a whole.
 As far as I can tell, Nature’s core ‘ideal’ is an ‘intention’ to maintain integrity of balance.
-It is the way of nature.
+It is the way of Nature.

-Everywhere I look, I feel Nature’s heartbeat as it ebbs then flows, waxes then wanes, around the ideal of balance.
-Each individual thing, be it an atom, a mountain, a cloud, a mouse or a person, strives to maintain, what is for each, the ideal balance or counterbalance at the moment.
-That is so important I’ll repeat it: Each thing in existence does what it does to balance or counterbalance where it is at each moment.
+Everywhere I look, I feel Nature’s heartbeat as it ebbs then flows, waxes then wanes, around its balance ideal.
+Each individual thing, be it an atom, a mountain, a cloud, a mouse or a person, strives to maintain what is for each the ideal balance or counterbalance at the moment.
+That is so important, I’ll repeat it: Each thing in existence does what it does to balance or counterbalance where it is at each moment.

-Nature does not speak about this ideal, or any other for that matter.
+Nature does not speak about this ideal.
 I know this is obvious, but it’s useful to point out.
 The words ‘ideal’ and ‘balance’ are themselves emergent properties symbolizing a silent primordial reality which we observe and label.
-In other words, nature’s unspoken ideal of balance unavoidably spawns in thinking animals the words, “ideal” and “balance”.
+In other words, Nature’s unspoken ideal of balance unavoidably spawns in thinking animals the words, “ideal” and “balance”.

-Noteworthy also is the fact that nature’s ideal is neither ‘moral’ nor ‘immoral’.
-The ideal is balance, and from that emerges ideals of ‘morality’, unspoken but common in most social animals.
-Morality, in its simplest unspoken form, is based on behaviors that facilitate balanced group interaction and survival.
-Therefore, from an emergent property’s point of view, balance is the base from which emerges morality in social animals.
-Only in humans does this simple morality emerge as culturally learned ideals.
-(See Belief: Are We Just Fooling Ourselves? and Ethics: Do They Work Anymore?
+Noteworthy is the fact that Nature’s ideal is neither ‘moral’ nor ‘immoral’.
+The ideal is balance and from that emerges ideals of ‘morality’, unspoken but common in most social animals.
+Morality, in its simplest unspoken form, is simply behavior that facilitates balanced group interaction and survival.
+Therefore, from an emergent property’s standpoint, balance is the underlying ideal from which morality in social animals emerges.
+Only in humans does this simple morality emerge as culturally learned and often hypocritical ideals.
+(See Belief: Are We Just Fooling Ourselves? and Ethics: Do They Work Anymore?.)

-For example, the ideal of democracy is a governing ideal which suits this particular time and set of conditions.
-In other words, democracy is an emergent property of this era’s circumstances, just as autocracy or slavery was at one time.
 History shows how human culture, and the beliefs and ideals that validate it, fluidly adapts to changing circumstances — most especially those of economic necessity.
-Yet, the deepest rooted and most enduring are the religious ideals each culture adopts to give its population a spiritual path around which to unite to maintain sufficient hope, balance, and harmony.
+Currently, democracy and capitalism are governing ideals that suit this particular time and set of conditions.
+In other words, these models are emergent properties of this era’s circumstances, just as autocracy or slavery was at one time.
+Deeper still and most enduring are the religious ideals each culture adopts to give its population a spiritual hub around which to unite to maintain sufficient hope, balance, and harmony.

 Some, if not all, religious ideals appear inefficient and irrational to any non-believer, at least on the surface.
 They are ‘high maintenance’ and can consume much emotional energy.
 However, these drawbacks disappear when seen as simply symptomatic of an existing deeper ‘high maintenance’ imbalance.
 This imbalance naturally spawns an outer array of counterbalancing religious ideals.
 Of course, this begs the question, what accounts for the imbalance in the first place?